jwu130/elastic_monitoring/analytics-dashboard/README.md

 #### Set Up

 Assuming Elastic is running on your local machine:
-Deploy and host on a web server.
-Once the application is online, access dashboard.html
+- Deploy and host these files on a web server.
+Once the application is online, access index.html

-If Elastic is running on a external server:
+If Elastic is running on a external server, not on your local machine:
-Edit your config\cluster_api.json file to include the correct ip addresses.
-A template is provided in src\config-templates Then again, deploy and host the web application on a web server.
+- Edit your config\cluster_api.json file to include the correct ip addresses.
+A template is provided in src\config-templates
+- Then again, deploy and host the web application on a web server

 ---

 #### Improvements/Future Extensions

-Allow for an option to refresh the page at certain intervals HTTP API call can be made simply one time on the loading/re-loading of the page.
+- Allow for an option to refresh the page at certain intervals
+- HTTP API call can be made simply one time on the loading/re-loading of the page.
+- Some servers do not specify the "attribute" attribute for the nodes: nodes are not separated as master, data, and clients.
+Allow the web app to work for different cluster architectures